Technologicat/unpythonic/macro_extras/README.md

 #### Binding constructs and auto-lazification

 Why do we auto-lazify in certain kinds of binding constructs, but not in others?
 Function calls and let-bindings have one feature in common: both are guaranteed to bind only new names.
-Auto-lazification of all assignments, on the other hand, in an language that allows mutation is dangerous, because then this superficially innocuous code will fail:
+Auto-lazification of all assignments, on the other hand, in a language that allows mutation is dangerous, because then this superficially innocuous code will fail:

 ```python
 a = 10